bobmatyas/plugin-game-log/readme.txt

 = IGDB API Setup =

 1. Visit [IGDB API](https://api.igdb.com/) to get your API credentials
-2. Create a Twitch account and register your application
+2. Create a Twitch Developer account and register your application
 3. Get your Client ID and Client Secret
 4. Enter these credentials in the Game Log settings page